 This kitchen set has a vintage style and isn’t just one piece, but two.
 The main compartment contains the sink, stove, and oven with knobs that click, and a washing machine.
 Then there’s the fridge that can be placed next to the sink or elsewhere in a playroom.
 All of the doors are operational and provide tons of storage for any accessories.

 Dimensions: 43 x 17.75 x 41 inches | Age Range: 3 years and up | Material: Wood

 Construction takes time

 This popular kitchen set is well-made and looks just like the real thing.
 It has four stove burners on top of an oven, complete with dials that turn.
-The fridge/freezer combination is the perfect place to store play food, which is sold separately.
-The modern smartphone included has its own holder and a chalkboard on the freezer is the perfect place to write a cute note for your little chef.
-You do need to assemble it yourself, which can take a while.
-But once you do, you and your child will be happy with the made-to-last set that is as modern-looking as it is fun.
+The fridge and freezer combination is the perfect place to store play food, which is sold separately.
+The modern smartphone included has its own holder, and a chalkboard on the freezer is the perfect place to write a cute note for your little chef.
+You do need to assemble it yourself—which can take a while—but once you do, you and your child will be happy with the made-to-last set that is as modern-looking as it is fun.

 Step2 Cozy Kitchen